vogelito/glacierprotocol/_docs/overview/key-concepts.md

 and [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).
 This will allow us to deterministically derive keys across blockchains from a 24-word phrase.
 This 24-word phrase is more commonly known as a mnemonic phrase, mnemonic recovery phrase or mnemonic seed.
-It s a list of words which store all the information needed to recover your private keys across protocols.
+It's a list of words which stores all the information needed to recover your private keys across protocols.

 ## Offline Key Storage ("Cold Storage")